 Oh no, not again.
 To recap, Heys America Ltd., based in Chicago, is a “completely separate” company from Heys USA, “with no relationship or affiliation in ownership.”
 That’s a little confusing.

 Seriously, if you’re going to pick a name for your business, at least choose one that won’t confuse customers.
 This is the second time we’ve had to deal with this issue — and something tells me it won’t be the last.

 As far as you’re concerned — and as far as I am, too — if your luggage says Heys, you should be able to get warranty help from the company that calls itself Heys.
 And if the company says it can’t help, maybe it needs to change to something besides Heys to avoid confusion.

 By the way, nice work on keeping documentation and photos of your damaged luggage.
 That always helps with a resolution.

 Like the last Heys case, this one met a similar fate.
-After a representative promised you a do-it-yourself solution and later sweetened the offer with a discount, you reached out to me for help.
+After a representative promised you a do-it-yourself solution to fix your luggage and later sweetened the offer with a discount, you reached out to me for help.
 After some back-and-forth, Heys America bumped up your discount from 40 to 50 percent.
 Not bad, but not great, either.
 You were looking for a full replacement of your $400 in luggage or a full refund.

-Incidentally, the best way to reach Heys is through its email address, [email protected]
+Incidentally, the best way to reach Heys is through its email address, [email protected].

 I contacted Heys on your behalf, and it agreed to replace one of your bags and help you repair the second.